SirStevenlord/Minecraft-forge-guide-/README.md

 Also make sure give it half of your system ram for better performance but 2gb-3gb may work just fine

- Change -xmx1g to however much your system is able give to Minecraft(if I wanted it to have take half of my ram out of 8 then I will change -xmx1g to -xmx4g```
+ Change -xmx1g to however much your system is able give to Minecraft(if I wanted it to take half of my ram out of 8 then I will change -xmx1g to -xmx4g```